grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react/configuration-migration.md

  return false;
 ```

-## Detecting missing configuration
+## Detect missing configuration

 A new version of a plugin could add new configuration options that the panel does not have defined.
 The migration handler can be used to add the new options with "safe" default values.

-## Detecting invalid configuration
+## Detect invalid configuration

 Since the plugin is loading and receives the entire configuration, it is possible to iterate through the configuration and ensure the values are legitimate.

-## Setting a safe default
+## Set a safe default

-Sometimes a plugin will remove a feature, or modify the valid selections for an option.
+Sometimes a plugin will remove a feature or modify the valid selections for an option.
 The migration handler can be used to adjust the configuration as needed.